 I love the neat look of this landscape edging idea.
-It gives a very minimalist feel and looks clean and simple.
+It gives a very minimalist garden feel, looks clean and simple.
 The colors are not too busy and makes the yard feel peaceful.
 As a bonus the panels used full size did not require any cut of the metal landscape edging.

 Metal Edging Laid In A Zig Zag Pattern

-The short and long edging gives it a very simple look.
+The short and long metal edge gives it a very simple look.
 It’s nothing extravagant or eye-catching, but it gets the job done.
-Paint the thin metal sheets if desired.
+Paint the thin steel edge sheets if desired.

 Gabion Wall Used As Edging